IceColdMartini/Sales-DevDemo/README.md

 - Facebook Messenger webhook integration
 - Customer message routing
 - Frontend display of responses
-- Handover to onboarding agent when `isReady: true`
+- Handover to onboarding agent when `is_ready: true`

 ### Handover Logic
-- When `isReady: false`: Continue sending customer messages to Sales Agent
+- When `is_ready: false`: Continue sending customer messages to Sales Agent
-- When `isReady: true`: Stop sending to Sales Agent, route to onboarding system
+- When `is_ready: true`: Stop sending to Sales Agent, route to onboarding system

 ## Performance Considerations